CloudCtl/cloudctl/dev/README.md

 ```
 #### 7. Exec into CloudCtl
 ```
- podman exec -it cloudctl-one connect
+ podman exec -it one connect
 ```
 ## Remove / Purge
 #### Cleanup Koffer Artifacts